England and Wales

 • to leave at 31 August, give notice by no later than 31 May.

-As referenced above, if you provide the appropriate notice, you will be paid up to and including the last day of term, even though school holiday periods start earlier than these dates (e.g. paid until 31 August despite summer holidays usually beginning in July).
+As referenced above, if you provide the appropriate notice, you will be paid up to and including the last day of term, even though school holiday periods start earlier than these dates (e.g. paid until 31 December or 31 August despite the respective holidays usually beginning earlier than this).

 However, if you resign at the end of the spring term to take up another teaching post in a different local authority, you will be paid up to the day before the new school opens for the summer term if this is earlier than 1 May.